First, you need the right roommate, that's roommate matching. Many find their process self-explanatory.

-To get the best roommates, you have to stay on the ball, check your email often, and respond to good roommates right away, preferably that day.
+To get the best roommates, you have to stay on the ball, check your email often, and respond to good roommates right away, preferably same day.

 You don't have to bother with any other busywork on this site, you just read your own email.

-And/or, check your phone messages, IF you provided a phone number within your profile.
+- You just check whatever email address you gave us when you signed up, plus check your phone and text messages, IF you also provided that number within your profile.